Alvearie/imaging-ingestion/docs/dimse-ingestion-service/overview.md

 # DICOM Message Service Element (DIMSE) Ingestion Service

 ## Overview
   The *DIMSE Ingestion Service* is an optional sub-component of the *Kubernetes* deployment.
-This subcomponent provides the ability to C-STORE DICOM using the *DIMSE Proxy*.
-The *DIMSE Proxy* and *DIMSE Ingestion Service* sub-components are deployed as pairs, the proxy within the enterprise imaging zone, and the ingestion service within *Kubernetes*.
-A separate deployment of this subcomponent is required for each storage space.
+This subcomponent provides the ability to C-STORE and C-FIND DICOM to a storage space using a remote *DIMSE Proxy*.
+The *DIMSE Proxy* and *DIMSE Ingestion Service* subcomponents are deployed as pairs, the proxy within the enterprise imaging zone, and the ingestion service within *Kubernetes*.
+A separate deployment of these subcomponent pairs is required for each storage space.
 When creating a storage space with *DIMSE Ingestion Service*, a *DICOMweb Ingestion Service* needs to also be provided for the storage space.
-This allows downstream sub-components to retrieve data using WADO-RS.
+This allows downstream subcomponents to retrieve data using WADO-RS.

 ## Subcomponent Architecture
 ![DIMSE Ingestion Service](../images/dimse-ingestion-service.png)